segmentio/segment-docs/src/legal/privacy.md

 processing and use of such sensitive personal information in accordance with this Privacy Policy.

-**Changes to your personal information.** It is important that the personal information we hold about you is accurate and current.
-Please let us know if your personal information changes during your relationship with us by updating your registration profile or emailing us at <privacy@segment.com>.
+### Changes to your personal information.
+It is important that the personal information we hold about you is accurate and current.
+Please let us know if your personal information changes during your relationship with us by updating your registration profile or emailing us at [privacy@segment.com](mailto:privacy@segment.com).

+<a id="How-We-Use-Your-Personal-Information"></a>
-**[How We Use Your Personal Information]{.underline}**
+##How We Use Your Personal Information

 We use your personal information for the following purposes or as otherwise described to you at the time of collection:

-**Service delivery.
-W**e use your personal information to:
+**Service delivery.** We use your personal information to:

 -   provide, operate, maintain, and improve the Service;